 - 8.3.2.
-If the healthcare insurance policy does not become effective on 1 January and you had taken out a healthcare policy with us previously with a different voluntary excess amount, then the total voluntary excess is calculated as follows:a.
+If the healthcare insurance policy does not become effective on 1 January and you had taken out a healthcare policy with us previously with a different voluntary excess amount, then the total voluntary excess is calculated as follows: - a.
 Each amount of voluntary excess x the number of days that the voluntary excess is applicable; - b.
-The sum of the amounts stated under a divided by the number of days in the relevant calendar year; - The sum of the amounts stated under a divided by the number of days in the relevant e - c.
+The sum of the amounts stated under a divided by the number of days in the relevant calendar year; - c.
 The result of this amount will be rounded off to the nearest whole euro.